ChristophReich1996/Semantic_Pyramid_for_Image_Generation/README.md

 `--path_to_places365` | 'pre_trained_models/vgg_places_365.pt' | Path to places365 dataset
 `--epochs` | 100 | Epochs to perform while training

-While training logs and models gets save automatically in the `saved_data` file.
+While training logs and models gets save automatically to the `saved_data` file.
 Inference plots also gets saved in the same folder.

 ## Results